People Who Know How the News Is Made Resist Conspiratorial Thinking - Slashdot

 Yes, people don't like it when high profile people commit crimes and get away with it.
 That's "conspiracy theory"?

-Correlations (Score:2, Interesting)
+Correlations (Score:3, Interesting)

 Did you know that the rates of ice cream consumption and murder both rise at almost the same rate?
 That's because people get irritable when it is too hot for their comfort.